jiayulu/rime-quick_pinyin/README.md

 More rules to shorten spelling (not compulsory):

-1. zh/ch/sh can be replaced by j/q/x; ng can be replaced by g; van can be replaced by va; iong can be replaced by vg.
+1. zh/ch/sh can be replaced by j/q/x; ng can be replaced by g; uo can be replaced by o; van can be replaced by va; iong can be replaced by vg.

 2. ia can be replaced by y. ai can be replace by y when after g/k/h/d/l (because gia/kia/hia do not exist, and 嗲/倆 are the only character for dia/lia respectively): 加jia/jy, 天tian/tyn, 開kai/ky, 帶dai/dy, 快kuai/kuy.